Rio Grande 223: Restoration

-Until 2020, restoration work was being done by the Golden Spike Chapter of the Railway & Locomotive Historical Society in the former Trainman's Building at the North end of the Ogden Union Station.
+Until 2020, restoration work was being done by the Golden Spike Chapter of the Railway & Locomotive Historical Society in the former Trainman's Building at the north end of the Ogden Union Station.

 Restoration began in 1992 using a boxcar, UP 910261, as a shop.
-The group soon outgrew this rudimentary shelter and was given the Trainman's Building after the Candy Factory Fire in 2006.
+The group soon outgrew this rudimentary shelter and was given the Trainman's Building after the Candy Factory fire in 2006.
 Ogden City paid for roof repairs, an alarm system and fluorescent lighting, and the restoration work was moved inside.
 At the same time the 223 was moved from its place behind the Shupe-Williams Candy Factory to the north end of the platform outside of the shop.

-Currently, the wooden cab is completed, the appliances are repaired, and work on the tender is nearing completion.
-As of 2010, the tender tank was being riveted, with over 3,000 hand-drilled rivet holes.
-The Golden Spike Chapter works according to the "pay-as-you-go" philosophy, completing work as they obtain the funds, which accounts for the slow, yet steady, progress of the restoration.
+Currently, the wooden cab is completed, the appliances are repaired, and work on the tender is near complete.
+The Golden Spike Chapter worked according to the "pay-as-you-go" philosophy, completing work as they obtained the funds, resulting in slow but steady restoration progress.

 It was added to the National Register of Historic Places as Grant Steam Locomotive No. 223 in 1979.

-In 2019 the R&LHS crew was locked out of the shop by Ogden City and refused to allow continued work on the locomotive at Union Station.
-In October 2020, restoration of the 223 was halted.
-The State of Utah has expressed interest in moving the locomotive to a static display in Salt Lake City.
-Tools and equipment from the R&LHS that were used on the 223 have been donated to the C&T for use there.
+In 2019, the R&LHS crew was locked out of the shop by Ogden City and refused to allow continued work on the locomotive at Union Station.
+In 2019, Steve Jones of the Golden Spike RLHS approached the Cumbres and Toltec Scenic Railroad (whose then president John Bush had written the earlier 1980 restoration proposal for 223) with a proposal that the railroad could help sponsor continued restoration efforts on 223.
+In October 2020, restoration of the 223 was officially halted.
+The State of Utah then expressed interest in moving the locomotive to a static display in Salt Lake City.
+Tools and equipment from the R&LHS that were used on the 223 have been donated to the Cumbres and Toltec Scenic Railroad.
+Stathi Pappas chief mechanical officer of the California Western Railroad and the Stockton Locomotive Works inspected the locomotive in 2021 on behalf of the R&LHS Golden Spike Chapter to determine the feasibility of resuming restoration work.

-130th anniversary celebration
+An ownership issue between Salt Lake City and the State of Utah was resolved in April 2023, legally ensuring ownership of the locomotive was with the Utah State Historical Society.
+In October 2023, ownership was transferred from the Utah State Historical Society to the City of Ogden.
+At the time of the transfer, Ogden City officials expressed their hope to resume the locomotive restoration.
+Steve Jones head of the R&LHS Golden Spike chapter criticized the ownership transfer in a quote published in the Standard-Examiner saying "Ogden City has not been very good at maintaining any of the collection.
+It's hard to tell what they're going to do with 223."

-2011 marked the 130th anniversary of the 223's construction (1881–2011).
-In addition, it is the 70th year since the 223's removal from service (1941) and the 20th year since she was moved to Ogden from Salt Lake City.
-To commemorate the event, the Golden Spike Chapter began uploading to YouTube videos from important events in the 223's recent history, such as the 1991 move from Salt Lake City and the 2006 Candy Factory Fire.
-The 130th anniversary was also featured in the December 2010, issue of the Colorado Time-Table.
+On October 28, 2025, Ogden City announced a partnership to finish the restoration in conjunction with the Colorado Railroad Museum.
+The locomotive was transferred to new ownership under the 223 Locomotive Foundation.